anoma/nspec/docs/anomian.juvix.md

 >
 > Guards are evaluated based on incoming messages, the engine's environment,
 > and the engine's configuration.
 We can represent this with the type `Guard`.
-> Since guards involves computation, engine's preserve these computations as part
+> Since guards involve computation, engine's preserve these computations as part
 > of the return type of the guard, that is `R` in the type `Guard`.
 Thus, if the
 > underlying condition is not satisfied, the guard returns nothing.
 The `C` type
 > is the type for values in the engine's configuration.